ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     Clearinghouses MUST match this identifier consistently using a case-sensitive full string comparison.

-    -   Note that these URLs SHOULD use "https" in a canonical identifier even if the human readable document will resolve using either scheme.
+    -   If TLS is available on the resource, then its persistent identifier URL SHOULD use the "https" scheme even if the resource will also resolve using the "http" scheme.

-    -   Research institutions are encouraged to use a persistent URL pointing to established organizational ontology URL such as a [GRID URL](https://grid.ac/institutes) as their canonical "source" URL.
+    -   Research institutions are RECOMMENDED to use a persistent URL pointing to established organizational ontology identifier -- whether managed directly or by a third-party service such as a [GRID](https://grid.ac/institutes) -- as their canonical "source" URL.

 3. The URL SHOULD also be as short as reasonably possible while avoiding collisions, and MUST NOT exceed 255 characters.

-4. The URL MUST NOT be fetched by the algorithm making an access decision.
+4. The URL MUST NOT be fetched as part of policy evaluation when making an access decision.
+For policy evaluation, it is considered an opaque string.

 5. URLs SHOULD resolve to a human readable document for a policy maker to reason about.